University of Queensland Union: 2014 to 2023 (Post-Fresh Era)

 In 2019, Labor Right split from the Focus deal, and attempted to create a new ticket with Labor Left.
 Near the close of nominations, the newly re-formed Labor group were advised that another electoral group had reserved their intended name, 'Together'.
 The Liberal faction within Focus successfully nominated under the name 'Real'.
 The Returning Officer extended the nominations deadline to allow the Labor group to resubmit their forms with a new name (they chose 'Empower'), but the campaign manager for the new 'Together' ticket appealed the decision to extend the nominations deadline, taking this appeal to the Electoral Tribunal.
 Labor were supported in defending against this appeal by their former Focus allies in 'Real', but the Electoral Tribunal found against both the major parties, and in favour of 'Together', finding that the regulations did not grant the Returning Officer the power to extend the nomination window.
 Empower campaigners began the election on a platform of Real having sabotaged the election, but soon changed tactics to a more clear-cut Below the Line campaign.

-Following voting week, the REAL executive ticket was elected in a landslide by a margin of 63% - 37%.
+Following voting week, the REAL executive ticket was elected in a landslide by a margin of 63% to 37%.
 This marked the first time in 6 years that no member of the Australian Labor Party held an elected position on the University of Queensland Union Executive.

-Following the 2022 student elections, Rebuild was elected to a third term in office and received its largest executive ticket majority with 62% of the primary vote and a 73% - 27% TPP split against the Young LNP-ran Together.
+In the 2022 student elections, Rebuild was elected to a third term in office and received its largest executive ticket majority with 62% of the primary vote and a 73% to 27% TPP split against the Young LNP-ran Together.
 This marks the largest single party primary vote since REAL's election in 2019 and the largest two-party preferred split since Fresh's infamous re-election in 2012.

+In 2023 the UQ Union under the Rebuild administration officially re-accredited with the National Union of Students after the unions accreditation with NUS ended under Fresh in 2010.